TREAT-ION/epireg-crf/README.md

-# TREAT-ION Case record forms
+# Treat-ION Case record forms

 This repository holds the templates and associated data on the TREAT-ION register with all data to build it an independent [REDCap](https://www.project-redcap.org/) instance.